netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 > As specified in {{Section 9.3 of QUIC-TRANSPORT}}, a server is
 > expected to send a new address validation token to a client
 > following the successful validation of a new client address.
-> [...]
+> The client will receive several tokens.
+When considering using a
-> It may be difficult for the client to pick the "right" token among
+> token for subsequent connections, it may be difficult for the
+> client to pick the "right" token among multiple tokens obtained in
-> multiple tokens obtained in a previous connection.
+> a previous connection.
 > The client is likely to fall back to the strategy specified in
 > Section 8.1.3 of [QUIC-TRANSPORT], i.e., pick the last received
 > token.
 To avoid issues when clients make the "wrong" choice, a